In 2017, I was lying face-down on my kitchen floor. I was supposed to be writing a play for a university assignment. It wasn’t going well.

 Rowena graduated from the University of London with a Masters in Classics, and then pursued a career in business.
 She was leading a team of ten sales people, responsible for a target of over £3 million when, naturally, in 2016, she decided to become a writer.

-Since then, Rowena’s poetry and flash fiction has been published in Claudius Speaks and Panoplyzine, and in 2017 she was Commended in the Winchester Poetry Prize for the poem, Ultraviolet.
+Since then, Rowena’s poetry and flash fiction has been published in Shooter Lit magazine, Claudius Speaks and Panoplyzine.
+In 2017 she was Commended in the Winchester Poetry Prize for the poem, Ultraviolet and her monologue And this is the funny thing was selected from over 3000 submissions for performance as part of Founding Fall Theatre’s FreeFall event in London.

-She’s just finished an MA in Creative Writing at Oxford University, alongside writing a new play about masculinity, motherhood and chinese takeaways.
+She’s just been awarded a Distinction in an MA in Creative Writing at Oxford University, alongside writing a new play about masculinity, motherhood and chinese takeaways.